 Play Song event.

 To apply a Historical Count filter, follow these steps:

 - In your Events Module, choose the event you're interested in.
-Then click + where.
+Then click + Filter by.

 - Scroll down to Amplitude Event Properties and select Historical Count.

 - Choose the correct operator and specify the N-value (first through fifth) that you're interested in.

 In the example above, the chart will include users who performed the